STORM-IRIT/Radium-Engine/Docs/model.md

  * `GuiBase` has the Qt-based GUI classes.
 * `Plugins` contains the plugins which add Systems and Components to the engine.
 * `Shaders` contains the OpenGL Shaders used by the renderer.
 * `Applications` contains applications build with the engine.
-Currently it contains a minimal example application and the full-fledge `main-app`
+Currently it contains a minimal example application and the full-fledged `main-app`
 * `3rdPartyLibs` contains any library dependency.
 CMake will automatically look in this folder to find the libraries if they are not installed on your system.